mrpIug/csci318-group-project/README.md

 # Rot-ionary: Slang Dictionary Microservice Application

-A collaborative dictionary for modern slang terms like "yeet", "rizz", "unc" and more, featuring AI-powered etymology analysis and a Wordle-style game called "Rotle".
+A collaborative dictionary for modern slang terms like "yeet", "rizz", "unc", and more, featuring agentic AI-powered features, analytics, and a Wordle-style game called "Rotle".

-## Features

-- **Slang Dictionary**: Add, edit, and search modern slang terms with definitions and tags
-- **AI Integration**: Get etymology explanations and example sentences using Google Gemini AI
-- **Rotle**: Play a Wordle-style game using 5-letter slang terms instead of the english language
-- **Real-time Analytics**: Track trending terms and word-of-the-day features
-- **Event-Driven Architecture**: Microservices communicate via Apache Kafka

 ## Prerequisites

 - Java 21
 - Maven 3.6+
-- Apache Kafka (running on localhost:9092)
+- Apache Kafka
-- Google Gemini API Key
+- Gemini API Key

 ## Configuration

 ### Environment Variables

-Set your Google Gemini API key:
+Set your Gemini API key in your current terminal session to interact with the AI microservice:

 ```bash
 export GEMINI_API_KEY="your-gemini-api-key-here"